Timmapuram-Karthik/Timmapuram-Karthik/README.md

 - Machine Learning: Regression, Classification, Clustering, Deep Learning
 - Tools: Jupyter Notebook, Git, Docker

+## Project:
+1. **Monty Hall Simulator**
+- The Monty Hall Simulator is a Python-based program that simulates the Monty Hall problem.
+The Monty Hall problem is a famous probability puzzle that demonstrates   counterintuitive results in decision-making.

+- The simulator allows users to select one out of three doors and then simulates the host opening one of the remaining doors, revealing a goat behind it.
+Finally,    the program provides the option to switch the chosen door or stick with the original choice, followed by revealing whether the user wins a car or not.

+- To explore the code or run the Monty Hall Simulator, please visit the [Monty-Hall-Simulator](https://github.com/Timmapuram-Karthik/Monty-Hall-Simulator).

+- Feel free to check it out, leave feedback, or contribute to the project!

 ## Certifications

 - Introduction to SQL - [SoloLearn](https://www.sololearn.com/certificates/CC-7YD3ILDR)